uhm-coe/authorizer/readme.txt

 *Authorizer* restricts access to a WordPress site to specific users, typically students enrolled in a university course.
 It maintains a list of approved users that you can edit to determine who has access.
 It also replaces the default WordPress login/authorization system with one relying on an external server, such as Google, CAS, or LDAP.
 Finally, *Authorizer* lets you limit invalid login attempts to prevent bots from compromising your users' accounts.

-View or contribute to the plugin source on Github: [https://github.com/uhm-coe/authorizer](https://github.com/uhm-coe/authorizer)
+View or contribute to the plugin source on GitHub: [https://github.com/uhm-coe/authorizer](https://github.com/uhm-coe/authorizer)

 *Authorizer* requires the following: